alibaba/hooks/packages/hooks/src/useGetState/index.en-US.md

 # ueGetState

-with `useRef`, add a getter method to the return value of `React.useState` to get the latest value
+Add a getter method to the return value of `React.useState` to get the latest value

 ## Examples